Lang's Conjecture and Sharp Height Estimates for the elliptic curves $y^{2}=x^{3}+ax$: Introduction

 \begin{conjecture}[Lang's Conjecture] Let $E/\bK$ be an elliptic curve with minimal discriminant $\cD_{E/\bK}$.
 There exist constants $C_{1}>0$ and $C_{2}$, depending only on $[\bK:\bQ]$, such that for all nontorsion points $P \in E(\bK)$ we have

 \end{conjecture}

 See page~92 of \cite{Lang} along with the strengthened version in Conjecture~VIII.9.9 of \cite{Silv2}.

-Such lower bounds have applications to counting the number of integral points on elliptic curves (see \cite{HS}), problems involving elliptic divisibility sequences \cite{Everest1, EIS, VY2}), \ldots
+Such lower bounds have applications to counting the number of integral points on elliptic curves (see \cite{HS}), problems involving elliptic divisibility sequences \cite{Everest1, EIS, VY1}), \ldots

 Silverman \cite{Silv1} showed that Lang's conjecture holds for any elliptic curve with integral $j$-invariant over any number field (note that this includes our curves, $E_{a}$, since their $j$-invariant is $1728$).
 Hindry and Silverman \cite{HS} later proved an explicit version of Lang's conjecture whenever Szpiro's ratio, $\sigma_{E/\bK}$, of $E/\bK$ is known.
-It can be shown that $\sigma_{E_{a}/\bQ}<4$, hence from Theorem~0.3 of \cite{HS},
+Hence Lang's conjecture follows from Szpiro's conjecture (or the $ABC$ conjecture).